Fabioblyk/discordjs-v12-template/README.md

 Bot template with multi language support prepared using DiscordJS v12
 ---

-- Easy to use bot template that can be installed and customized quickly<
+- Easy to use bot template that can be installed and customized quickly.
+Now with MongoDB support!
 - You just need to edit `config.json` file
-- If you are using DiscordJS v11 don't worry you can use the [v11 template](https://github.com/Project-Hammer/discordjs-v11-template) of the same code<
+- If you are using DiscordJS v11 don't worry you can use the [v11 template](https://github.com/Project-Hammer/discordjs-v11-template) of the same code

 Get live support
 ---